Chapter 15 : Chapter Fifteen. Camilla.

 Dont hurt me!
 It will get better!
 I promise!
 Please review!

-LM Review Question: Who is your favorite character and why?
+Review Question: Who is your favorite character and why?